urakubo/UNI-EM/docs/HowToMakePlugin.md

                         ['Mode', 'ComboBox', ['a','b','c']]
             ]
 ```
-where the global variable exec_template holds the name of  target external program, i.e.,
+where the global variable exec_template holds the name of a target external program, i.e.,
 exec_template="python UNI_EM\plugins\Template\run_example.py."
 The function _Run associates exec_template.py with arguments and executes it (s.run).
 The arguments are set through a control panel (Widget) that is specified by the variables self.arg, self.tips, and self.name.
 For example, in the first line, self.arg generates QSpinBox for setting a parameter entitled "Checkpoint Interval" under min=100, max=65535, and the default value=1800.
 The variable self.tips denotes the tool tips that appear when the cursor point is located on the titles.
 If the Training class is successfully read by the subsequent GenerateTabWidget, the control panel appears as below.
 Users can set parameters through the control panel, and execute it simply by pressing the execute button.

 <BR>